ContextMapper/contextmapper.github.io/_docs/language-reference/aggregate.md

 }
 </pre></div>

-## Aggregate Use Cases
+## Aggregate Features
-With CML you can further specify which use cases work with an aggregate.
-This information may be used for service decomposition when applying the [Split Bounded Context by Use Cases](/docs/ar-split-bounded-context-by-use-cases) architectural refactoring.
+With CML you can further specify which [features or user requirements (use cases and/or user stories)](/docs/user-requirements/) an Aggregate supports.
+This information may be used for service decomposition when applying the [Split Bounded Context by Features](/docs/ar-split-bounded-context-by-features) architectural refactoring.

-Aggregates are assigned to use cases with the _useCases_ attribute:
+Use Cases can be assigned with the _useCases_ keyword and User Stories with the _userStories_ keyword.
+You can also use the _features_ keyword and assign both, Use Cases and User Stories, at the same time:

 <div class="highlight"><pre><span></span><span class="k">BoundedContext</span> PolicyManagementContext <span class="k">implements</span> PolicyManagementDomain {
   <span class="k">Aggregate</span> Offers {